nychealth/covid-vaccine-data/people/Readme.md

 Files labeled ‘by-residency’ also have data on the number of eligible non-NYC residents vaccinated at facilities in NYC, such as individuals who work or study in the city.

-Data on second booster doses are included as of 6/10/2022.
+Data on second monovalent booster doses are included as of 6/10/2022.

  Vaccination status is classified into the following categories:
 * **Partially Vaccinated**: People who have received the first dose of a two-dose primary vaccine series (i.e. Pfizer-BioNtech or Moderna).
-* **Completed primary series**: People who have received the two-dose series of the Moderna or Pfizer vaccine, or the single-dose series of the Johnson & Johnson vaccine.
+* **Completed primary series**: People who have received the two-dose series of the Moderna, Pfizer, or Novavax vaccine, or the single-dose series of the Johnson & Johnson vaccine.
 This was previously referred to as "fully vaccinated."
 * **At least one dose**: People who have received either the first dose of the two-dose Pfizer or Moderna primary vaccine series or the one dose of the Johnson & Johnson primary vaccine series.
 New Yorkers who received the AstraZeneca vaccine are only counted if they received both doses of the two-dose vaccine.
-* **Additional/booster doses**: People who have received additional doses of an FDA-approved vaccine after completing their primary series.
+* **Additional/booster doses**: People who have received additional doses of an FDA-approved monovalent vaccine after completing their primary series.
 This includes first and second booster shots, as well as additional doses for people who are immunocompromised.
+* **Bivalent dose**: People who have received a bivalent dose of vaccine.
+This may include people who completed the primary series outside of NYC and received a bivalent dose in NYC.

 The number of people who received at least one dose includes people who are both partially and fully vaccinated; percentages and counts should not be summed.